Skip to content

 The number of Ambient Air Quality monitoring stations can be increased or decreased based upon historical data trends.
 It is also depends on density of population, number of industries and vehicles etc.

-• should be placed where free air flow is available.
-It should be open from all sides.
+• Ensure free air circulation – monitoring station should be open from all sides.

-• Distance of sampler from any building should be double the height of building from sampler.
+• Distance from buildings – The distance should be double the height of the nearest building.

 Read more about New Trends in Air Quality Monitoring